Ford, GM among Michigan companies opposing Republican-backed voting limits

-(Reuters) - The top executives of more than three dozen Michigan-based companies, including General Motors Co and Ford Motor Co, on Tuesday issued a joint statement opposing Republican-backed legislation to restrict voting.
+The top executives of more than three dozen Michigan-based companies, including General Motors Co (GM.N) and Ford Motor Co (F.N), on Tuesday issued a joint statement opposing Republican-backed legislation to restrict voting.

 "Government must avoid actions that reduce participation in elections - particularly among historically disenfranchised communities," the statement, which bore the names of 37 top executives, read in part.